npscience/PHS_penguin_team_project/README.md

 About the project, its purpose

+**Disclaimer:** this project was not requested by and had no involvement from Public Health Scotland or NHS Scotland, and any results or insights are not intended to be used in real life.

 From the data available, we were able to explore several key performance indicators (KPIs) of acute care provision, including client intake (A&E attendances and hospital admissions), measures of service workload within the service (wait times in A&E and for hospital treatment, length of stay, bed occupancy), and an outflow metric that affects service capacity and resources (delayed discharge).